Oracle (Kittie album): Promotion

+Touring

-Kittie embarked on an international tour in support of Oracle, starting with two tours of North America, from October 21 to November 23, 2001, and December 27, 2001, to January 26, 2002.
+Kittie embarked on an international tour in support of Oracle.
+During the weekend of August 25–26, 2001, the band performed at the Beast Fest in Japan, after which they played a few shows in Europe, Australia, and North America.
+The band then embarked on two tours of North America, from October 21 to November 23, 2001, and December 27, 2001, to January 26, 2002.
 Ill Niño supported the band on both tour legs, with No One and Chimaira providing additional support on the second.
-On November 24, 2001, Kittie performed at the Harpos Theatre in Detroit, Michigan, where they filmed two live music videos, for "Pain" and "Run Like Hell".
-The band financed both videos themselves.
-The "Run Like Hell" video was aired on MTV2's Headbangers Ball.
-On January 16, 2002, Kittie released "Run Like Hell" as a digital-only single.
-That same month, Artemis serviced the Live in Hell extended play (EP) to radio stations, featuring the song and three live tracks recorded in Detroit.
 From February 2 to March 2, 2002, the Kittie toured Europe supported by Shadows Fall.
 On March 18, 2002, Talena Atfield left the band.
 Two days later, Kittie recruited Jennifer Arroyo, formerly of the rap metal band Spine, as her replacement.
 Arroyo and Kittie had first met each other in 2000, when both of their bands played on Farmclub.com.

 Arroyo played her debut gig with Kittie in Manchester, New Hampshire on March 29, 2002.
 From April 7 to April 21, 2002, Kittie embarked on the F.ck Yer Label tour with Skinlab, Flaw and My Ruin.
-On May 13, 2002, "In Winter" was released as the third and final single from Oracle.
-Morgan expressed interest in making a video for the song but said it was unlikely due to a lack of support.
 Kittie toured Europe as part of the first and only Ozzfest tour of the continent from May 17 to June 7, 2002, (Note: The final six dates of the European Ozzfest tour (June 8–16, 2002) were cancelled.) before returning to the United States for a tour with Shadows Fall, Poison the Well, Killswitch Engage and Hotwire in July and August.
 In October and November 2002, the band toured with Ünloco, Acacia and Clockwise.
 Coinciding with the tour, Kittie released the Safe EP on November 19, 2002, which features five live tracks recorded at the House of Blues in Anaheim, California, on August 12, 2002, and two remixes of "Safe" by Sascha Konietzko of KMFDM.
 The EP had sold 20,000 copies by November 2003.
 In January and February 2003, Kittie toured the United States with Brand New Sin and Eighteen Visions.
-Biohazard were initially involved in the tour, but dropped out after the band's bassist and vocalist Evan Seinfeld was hospitalized due to an unknown illness.
+(Note: Biohazard were initially involved in the tour, but dropped out after the band's bassist and vocalist Evan Seinfeld was hospitalized due to an unknown illness.)